device-management-toolkit/docs/docs/GetStarted/Cloud/createProfileACM.md

 - [GoDaddy](https://www.intel.com/content/www/us/en/support/articles/000020785/software.html)

 !!!
 Important "Important - Intel AMT and using CAs"
-    For ACM in Open Active Management Technology (Open AMT) Cloud Toolkit, **use only** certificate vendors that support Intel® AMT.
+    For ACM in Device Management Toolkit Toolkit, **use only** certificate vendors that support Intel® AMT.

 Alternatively, for development, custom provisioning certificates can be generated.
 See [Custom Provisioning Certificate](../../Reference/Certificates/generateProvisioningCert.md) for additional details.